The City of Mantua Refuge

 (Evening Press, May 23, 1978)

-Searches are always hampered by bad weather
+The searches are always hampered by bad weather.

 Missing on Rosa 4 mountaineers